 Peru has become one of the world’s top travel destinations.
-A South American country sliced by the Andes — the world’s longest mountain range — that’s covered in rainforest and bordered by balmy Pacific Ocean coast.
-Over the past three decades, as adventure travellers and world-culture enthusiasts have flocked to it in the millions, its tourist infrastructure and adventure options have skyrocketed right across coast, mountain and rainforest.
-(Just look at the cool, casual vibe of the El Mercado hotel in Cusco in the photo above — travellers are welcomed everywhere.)
+A South American country sliced by the Andes—the world’s longest mountain range—that’s covered in rainforest and bordered by balmy Pacific Ocean coast.
+Over the past three decades, as adventure travellers and world-culture enthusiasts have flocked to it by the millions, its tourist infrastructure and adventure options have skyrocketed right across coast, mountain and rainforest.
+(Just look at the cool, casual vibe of the El Mercado hotel in Cusco in the photo above—travellers are welcomed everywhere!)

 - Capital: Lima, the largest city in Peru, sits on the Pacific Coast, population approx. 9 million

 - Location: West South America, bordering Pacific Ocean, Ecuador, Colombia, Brazil, Bolivia, Chile